 The eligibility section has more information about how academically talented students are admitted to the program and become eligible to take courses.
 The fastest way for eligible students to enroll is to fill out the online application.

-When an academically gifted student enrolls in a CTYOnline course, the course materials are mailed or delivered electronically.
-A highly qualified CTYOnline instructor is assigned to introduce the student to the course and provide instructions, encouragement, and guidance.
-Course materials vary, depending on subject and level.
-Many include a CD-ROM or online materials, and all require access to a computer with Internet connection.
-Students interact extensively with their instructors using e-mail, telephone, progress reports, and interactive Internet-based whiteboard.
-Many courses also include interaction with other gifted students in virtual classroom settings.
+When a student enrolls in an Online Programs course, course materials are delivered electronically.
+A separate materials purchase may be required; see course descriptions for more details.
+Course materials may include online courseware, texts, workbooks, and even chemistry kits for doing hands-on experiments.
+A highly qualified CTY instructor is assigned to introduce the student to the course and provide instructions, encouragement, and guidance.
+Students interact extensively with their instructors using e-mail, telephone, and online virtual classrooms.
+Many courses also include interaction with other CTY students in virtual classroom settings.

-Although many of our students have never taken a distance course before they enroll with CTYOnline, they learn quickly that the courses are demanding but fun and very engaging.
+Although many of our students have never taken a distance course before they enroll with Online Programs, they learn quickly that the courses are demanding but fun and very engaging.
 Working with their instructors, they dive into challenging and advanced course material appropriate to their level of ability, typically well above their grade level.
-For more information about what is expected of CTYOnline Students and the Student Code of Conduct, visit CTYOnline expectations of students.
+For more information about what is expected of Online Programs students and the Student Code of Conduct, visit Online Programs expectations of students.

 Parents or guardians are vital components to a child's success.
 They play a key role by both seeing that work is submitted on time and encouraging regular communication with instructors to ensure that students maintain an acceptable rate of progress.

-First-time students may feel unsure about taking a CTYOnline course.
+First-time students may feel unsure about taking an Online Programs course.
 Both the nature of the program and the absence of a physical classroom may be new to students.
 Many initially anxious students have expressed gratitude to their parents for encouraging them to enroll.
 Nevertheless, no matter how enthusiastic a parent may be about the program, we do not recommend enrolling a strongly reluctant child.